Apple, Inc.: A Competitive DJ Stock Investment Now?

 What do other DJIA stock investment competitors offer?

-The most competitive DJ candidate is Goldman Sachs (NYSE:GS) at position [2] in Figure 1.
+The most competitive DJ candidate is Goldman Sachs (NYSE:GS), at position [2] in Figure 1.
 Here are its details of recent MM forecasts.

 Figure 3